Abu Quhafa: Islam

 When Abu Bakr became a Muslim in 610, Abu Quhafa remained a pagan.
 When he spoke disparagingly of Muhammad, Abu Bakr struck his father's chest and rendered him unconscious.
-It is said that an ayah of Quran was revealed in response: "You will not find a people who believe in Allah and the Last Day having affection for those who oppose Allah and His Messenger, even if they were their fathers or their sons or their brothers or their kindred..."
+It is said that an ayah of Quran was revealed in response: "You will never find a people who ˹truly˺ believe in Allah and the Last Day loyal to those who defy Allah and His Messenger, even if they were their parents, children, siblings, or extended family..."
 When Abu Bakr ransomed Muslim slaves who were being persecuted in 613–614, Abu Quhafa said to him: "My son, I see that you are freeing weak slaves.
 If you want to do what you are doing, why don’t you free powerful men who could defend you and protect you?"
 But Abu Bakr replied: "I am only trying to do what I am attempting for Allah’s sake."

 In old age, Abu Quhafa lost most of his sight.

 In September 622 Abu Bakr emigrated to Medina, taking all his money with him "to the amount of five or six thousand dirhams."
 Abu Quhafa went to call on the family and said that he thought Abu Bakr “had put them in difficulty by taking off all his money."
 His granddaughter Asma said that Abu Bakr had left them plenty.
 "I took some stones and put them in a niche where Abu Bakr kept his money; then I covered them with a cloth and took his hand and said, 'Put your hand on this money, Father.'
 He did so and said: 'There's nothing to worry about; he has done well in leaving you this, and you will have enough.'
 In fact he had left us nothing, but I wanted to set the old man's mind at rest."